 Many establishing shots and sequences of transition come with whole paragraphs of Waugh’s ravishing prose narrated in the voice of (then) new star Jeremy Irons who played Charles Ryder.
 Laurence Olivier and Claire Bloom played Lord and Lady Marchmain.
 John Gielgud played Charles’ father.
 The always dependable Mona Washbourne played the superannuated Nanny Hawkins who resides in the attic of Brideshead where she is regularly visited by the now-adult Flyte children when they need a little grounding.
 Simon Jones played Bridey, Diana Quick was Julia, Anthony Andrews was Sebastian and Phoebe Nicholls played Cordelia and went on to marry the director of the whole enterprise, 28-year old Charles Sturridge, a couple years after the production wrapped.
 (So I guess we know who Sturridge's favourite Flyte is.)

-Originally conceived as a six hour series with an adapted script by John Mortimer (of Rumpole of the Bailey fame) the series took almost three years to make because the production had to be halted twice; first for a four-month technicians' strike and then for even longer when Jeremy Irons had to fulfill his first big movie contract on the set of The French Lieutenant’s Woman before he could resume his work with Brideshead where he appears in virtually every scene.
+Originally conceived as a six hour series with an adapted script by John Mortimer (of Rumpole of the Bailey fame) the series took almost three years to make because the production had to be halted twice; first for a four-month technicians' strike and then for even longer when Jeremy Irons had to fulfill his first big movie contract on the set of The French Lieutenant’s Woman before he could resume his work with Brideshead.
+Shooting could hardly proceed without him as he appears in virtually every scene..

 Those interruptions so easily could have derailed the show or at least messed up its coherence but cast and crew were uniquely dedicated to the project.
 Everybody was reading and re-reading the novel to keep up to speed and finding wonderful bits that hadn't been included in the first screenplay.
 Then, one by one, various players started approaching the director and producer, Derek Granger, with requests to find a way to include this bit or that scene with the net result that the total running time more than doubled during downtime.
 John Mortimer was fine with including more scenes so long as the dialogue was lifted straight from the book.
 And he remained the only credited writer even though, in the final analysis, he only worked up about half of the scenes that made it into the final series.
 I don’t know of a more faithful or complete adaptation from book to screen anywhere.